oliverwilms/interoperability-for-money/README.md

 $ cd interoperability-for-money
 $ docker-compose up -d
 ```
 There are two containers defined.
 Interoperability container portal can be found at http://localhost:52795/csp/sys/UtilHome.csp.

 Analytics container can be found at http://localhost:32792/csp/sys/UtilHome.csp.
+Please note the password for _SYSTEM is abc123.

 Count Transactions in analytics container: